5 Ways Judson is Different

-You can’t be invisible at Judson.
-Our average student-to-faculty ratio is 7:1, so even your 101 classes will be small and comfortable, offering you the opportunity to interact more in the classroom and participate more actively in your education.
+It’s hard to be invisible at Judson.
+More than 90% of our classes are smaller than 17 students, so even your freshman classes will be small and comfortable, offering you the opportunity to interact more in the classroom and participate more actively in your education.
 When you’re not in class, you can find your place in over 30 campus clubs and organizations or be one of the 75% of students involved in student leadership on campus.
 (Don’t forget that 100% of student leaders at Judson also happen to be women.
 That’s just one of the advantages of choosing a women’s college.)

 Judson professors aren’t just professors.

 Because Judson students aren’t just people who show up for class, neither are our professors.
 At Judson, our students are more than twice as likely as students at other schools to talk to their professors about things other than their classes.* Though more than 80% of our professors have the highest degrees in their fields, they aren’t too busy to know your story.
 They’ll be proud of you when you present research at an academic conference or ace a test in their class, but they’ll also be there to cheer for you (by name) at your athletic events or watch your performing arts recital.
 And they’re definitely not above playing intramural sports with you or inviting you and your study group over to their homes for dinner, either.

 * If you or your parents are interested in the numbers, head over to our National Survey of Student Engagement data to see how we stack up against other colleges.